Halliwood/easy-svn/README.md

 # easy-svn
-Make svn easy to used in nodejs.
+Make it easy to use svn in nodejs.

 # Install

+First, make sure a command SVN has been installed, such as CollabNetSunversion.

+Then~

 `npm i @taiyosen/easy-svn`